-I didn’t get to play with all those wonderful new tools we were promised back in the Computer-Asia days until I edited Hotel magazine in the late 1990s.
+I didn’t get to play with all those wonderful new tools we were promised back in the Computer-Asia days until I edited Hotel magazine in the UK in the late 1990s.

 Suddenly, I had the Internet and a Mac for onscreen page make-up.
-The design possibilities Bax and I had only dreamed of were, finally, at my fingertips.
+The design possibilities Dad and I had only dreamed of were, finally, at my fingertips.

 In this Brave New World, there was no room for my em-rule and my wheel.